bahmutov/todomvc-angular/slides/06-component-testing/PITCHME.md

 How does the app apply its CSS?
 Can you make the template HTML in the test "shows an item with style" match it?

 ![Test with the DOM structure matching CSS](./img/style.png)

+Note:
+Show the devtools and how "src/styles.css" is fetched - because it comes via angular.json file automatically read by the Cypress dev server.